|Interactions Involved in Software Failures - empirical data|

 Medical Devices: D.R.
 Wallace, D.R.
 Kuhn, Failure Modes in Medical Device Software: an Analysis of 15 Years of Recall Data, International Journal of Reliability, Quality, and Safety Engineering, Vol. 8, No. 4, 2001.

-Browser, Server: D.R.
-Kuhn, M.J.
-Reilly, An Investigation of the Applicability of Design of Experiments to Software Testing, 27th NASA/IEEE Software Engineering Workshop, NASA Goddard Space Flight Center, 4-6 December, 2002 .
+D.R.
+Kuhn and M.J.
+Reilly, An Investigation of the Applicability of Design of Experiments to Software Testing, 27th Annual NASA Goddard/IEEE Software Engineering Workshop (SEW '02), Greenbelt, Maryland, December 5-6, 2002, pp. 91-95.

 NASA database: D.R.
 Kuhn, D.R.
 Wallace, A.J.
 Gallo, Jr., Software Fault Interactions and Implications for Software Testing, IEEE Trans. on Software Engineering, vol. 30, no. 6, June, 2004.